WadeaAshraf/OnLineSystem-Task/README.md

 2-APi Folder : Onion architecture projects

-3-Shared Models: The ViewModels common on Client Side and Api ,it is taken as areference on portal and appliction
+3-Shared Models: The ViewModels common on Client Side and Api ,it is taken as a reference on portal and appliction

 General info:
 Iam using Mediator ,AutoMapper Packages on API Project